 No more hydrocodone for me

-Despite the remaining pills in a bottle I really don’t plan to take any more hydrocodone.
-It didn’t fix my headache pains, it just distanced me mentally from them.
-I really don’t know why I reacted so strongly to an apparently low dose of Hydrocodone.
+Despite the remaining pills in a bottle, I don’t plan to take any more hydrocodone.
+It didn’t fix my headache pains.
+It just distanced me mentally from them.
+I don’t know why I reacted so strongly to a low dose of Hydrocodone.
 Perhaps the coffee or my exhaustion just made me especially loopy.

 Surgery recovery humbles me.
-I have more exhaustion than I know what to do with.
-Pains chase me and the solutions to them cause more problems.
+I have more exhaustion than I know how to handle it￼.
+Pains chase me, and the solutions to them cause more problems.
 I trust God with my today.
-That means, I try throughout the day to turn to Him for healing and for wisdom.
+That means I try throughout the day to turn to Him for healing and wisdom.
 I surrender what stands beyond my control (a lot) and trust in His goodness.